 Every individualized SEO strategy remains organized in one place.
 A PIM allows for persona-specific keywords to populate across respective product pages.
 This creates a uniform, constant brand relatable to the buyer persona.
 Consequently, people who make up the persona demographics are more likely to find your products.
 Being able to relate to all facets of the brand will engage their interest much longer.
 Finally, by encouraging stable customer trust, a PIM contributes to more conversions.

-Implement SEO before a marketing launch.
+Implement SEO on PIM before a BigCommerce marketing launch.

 A great strategy does not just stop at keywords.